-Welcome to the Faith and Labor page.
+Welcome to the Faith Labor Committee page

-The Faith- Labor Committee of Portland Jobs with Justice is made up of labor and faith activists and leaders who come together to build sustained relationships between the labor community, and individuals and congregations in the faith community.
+The Faith Labor Committee of Portland Jobs with Justice is made up of labor and faith activists and leaders who come together to build sustained relationships between the labor community, and individuals and congregations in the faith community.
 Based on these relationships, the committee works to develop and implement outreach strategies to facilitate the faith community showing up in support of the struggles of working people in our city.

 We meet on the fourth Wednesday of the month at 12:00pm at the Portland Jobs with Justice office located at 1500 NE Irving Street, Suite 585.

-Our Recent Work
+Our Other Recent Work

-This past month Rev. Andrew Guthrie, pastor of Lynchwood Christian Church and a member of the JwJ Faith-Labor Committee, recently emceed the press conference at which New Seasons workers publicly announced their organizing efforts and their new organization, New Seasons Workers United.
+This past month Rev. Andrew Guthrie, pastor of Lynchwood Christian Church and a member of the JwJ Faith Labor Committee, recently emceed the press conference at which New Seasons workers publicly announced their organizing efforts and their new organization, New Seasons Workers United.
 Watch the video from the press conference right here:

-In October members of the Faith-Labor committee joined with Legacy Emanuel workers, UFCW 555, and Unite Here Local 8 to deliver a letter signed by 26 local faith leaders.
+In October members of the Faith Labor Committee joined with Legacy Emanuel workers, UFCW 555, and Unite Here Local 8 to deliver a letter signed by 26 local faith leaders.
 Legacy Emanuel hospital was refusing to offer it’s own employees decent and affordable health insurance.
 Health care for health care workers is a moral issue!
 With this delegation, the determination, passion and action of the workers, and the threat of a strike, in early November Legacy workers won and approved a new contract with huge improvements in their healthcare coverage!

 If you would like to get involved with the JwJ Faith Labor Committee please contact us by submitting the form below.